TheRuleOfMike/Post-Installation-Script-for-Ubuntu-16.04-LTS-ENG-PL/README.md

 The first script ("Script_PostInstall_Ubuntu1604_XXX.sh"):
 <ul>
-<li>Changes swappiness from 60 to 10 ("10" is perfectly suitable for desktop use and means that the system will write less data to SWAP which is more healthy for SSD drives and also will shorten the process of "waking up" applications that are left idle in the background)
+<li>Changes swappiness from 60 to 10 ("10" is perfectly suitable for desktop use which means that the system will write less data to SWAP which is more healthy for SSD drives and also will shorten the process of "waking up" applications that are left idle in the background)

 <li>Installs Ubuntu Restricted Extras (without Flash - it's a security risk on all operating systems and I advise to just skip it)